michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_bk.md

 # The worth of a CMU MISM degree in the US job market
-## Visualizing the Master of Information Systems Management program's value and demand [Project - Part 2]
+## Visualising the Master of Information Systems Management program's value and demand [Project - Part 2]

 [Home](readme.md)

 ### Introduction
 This part of the project focused on how everything comes together.
-- I sought inspiration from design resources and class resources
+- I sought inspiration from design content and class resources
 - Identified the target audience and general theme
 - Created a draft storyboard (to show how the story flows and which visuals support the story)
 - Did some user research (critique, interviews and opinions)